enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 **external**
-    These are user parameters in the sense that they can be set in the parameter file, and provide the primary means of communication between the enzo and the user.
+    These are user parameters in the sense that they can be set in the parameter file, and provide the primary means of communication between Enzo and the user.
 **internal**
     These are mostly not set in the parameter file (although strictly speaking they can be) and are generally used for program to